-To react quickly to special requests, you can assign groups directly to the user account.
+To react quickly to special requests, you can assign groups directly to user accounts.
 You cannot directly assign groups that have the Only use in IT Shop option.

 NOTE: User accounts cannot be manually added to dynamic groups.

 To assign groups directly to user accounts